Lego-Fan9/Worm65/README.md

-- 👋 Hi, I’m @Worm65
+- 👋 Hi, I’m @LegoFan9
-- 👀 I’m interested in: lego, robotics, and coding
-- 🌱 I’m currently learning: python
+- 🌱 I’m currently learning: python, js, css, C#
-- 📫 How to reach me: i am on rebrickable as worm65
+- 📫 How to reach me: I am on discord as LegoFan9